-Klára Bella Director Corporate Directorate
+Klára Bella Member of the SB Director Large Corporate Department

-Mrs. Klára Bella graduated from the College of Finance and Accountancy and later received a degree from the Budapest University of Economic Sciences.
+She graduated from the College of Finance and Accountancy and later obtained a degree from the Budapest University of Economic Sciences.

 From 1992 to 1994 she worked as a clerk at the Fertőszentmiklós branch of OTP Bank.
 From 1994 to 1995 she was a lending consultant at Polgári Bank.
 From 1995 to 1996 she worked as a risk manager at the Central Branch of OTP Bank.

-From 1996 to 1997 she was a credit authorizer in the Credit Approval and Risk Management Division.

-From 1997 to 2010 she was Deputy Executive Director at the Central Branch.
+From 1996 to 1997 she was authorizer in the Credit Approval and Risk Management Division.
+From 1997 to 2010 she was Deputy Managing Director at the Central Branch.
 From 2010 to 2016 she was Director at the Central Branch.

-Between 2017 and 2020, he was Director of the Corporate Directorate.

-Since 1 July 2020, she has been the Director of the Corporate Department of the Special Financing Directorate.
+Between 2017 and 2020, she was Director of the Corporate Directorate.
+Since 1 July 2020, she has been the Director of the Large Corporate Department of the Specialised Finance Directorate.

-She has been a member of OTP Bank's Supervisory Board, and representative of the Bank's employees, since 12 April 2019.
+She has been a member of OTP Bank's Supervisory Board, and representative of the Bank's employees since 12 April 2019.

-As of 31 December 2020 she held 93 ordinary OTP shares.
+As of 31 December 2021 she held 344 ordinary OTP shares.

-András Michnai Managing Director
+András Michnai Member of the SB Managing Director

-Mr. András Michnai graduated in 1981 from the College of Finance and Accounting with a degree in business administration.
+He graduated in 1981 from the College of Finance and Accounting with a degree in business administration.

 He has been an employee of the Bank since 1974, and until 1981 held a variety of posts in the branch network.
 Following this he held a management position in the central network coordination department before returning to work in the branch network.
-From 1994, as deputy management director, he participated in the central coordination of the branch network.
-Between 2005 and 2014 he headed the Bank's Compliance Department as a managing director.
-He further expanded his professional skills, earning a Master's degree at the Budapest Business School, and is a registered tax advisor.
+From 1994, as deputy managing director, he participated in the central coordination of the branch network.
+Between 2005 and 2014 he was the managing director of the Bank's Compliance Department.

+He further expanded his professional skills, obtaining a Master's degree at the Budapest Business School, and is a registered tax advisor.